Image: David / stock.adobe.com

 The D.C.
 DISB approved 2015 premiums in September 2014.
-For individual plans, average rate changes by carrier varied from a 6.1 percent decrease to a 7.6 percent increase.
-For small-group plans, the range was a 17.2 percent decrease to a 12.7 percent increase.
-See the DISB website for details.
+For individual plans, average rate changes by carrier varied from a 6.1% decrease to a 7.6% increase.
+For small-group plans, the range was a 17.2% decrease to a 12.7% increase.

 2016: Another round of single-digit rate hikes

-Aetna discontinued their six individual market plans in DC at the end of 2015, leaving just CareFirst and Kaiser for enrollees shopping for 2016 coverage.
+Aetna discontinued its individual market plans in DC at the end of 2015, leaving just CareFirst and Kaiser for enrollees shopping for 2016 coverage.
 Regulators from the DISB reduced proposed rates across the board before approving them.
-Average approved rate increases ending up being 2 percent for CareFirst HMOs, 4.6 percent for CareFirst PPOs, and 6.6 percent for Kaiser.
+The average approved rate increases ended up being 2% for CareFirst HMOs, 4.6% for CareFirst PPOs, and 6.6% for Kaiser.

-CareFirst had significantly more market share than Kaiser in 2015, despite the fact that Kaiser had lower premiums (CareFirst also dominated the market in 2014).
-But Kaiser’s premiums increased by a slightly higher percentage than CareFirst’s, which helps to even out the premiums.
-Across the whole individual market — not including Aetna’s enrollees, which was a very small portion of the market — the average rate increase for 2016 was just 4.25 percent, which was far below the national average.
+Across the whole individual market — not including Aetna’s enrollees, which was a very small portion of the market — the average rate increase for 2016 was just 4.25%, which was far below the national average.

 DC DISB published a press release in May 2016 with details about the proposed rate changes that had been filed for 2017.
-In late September, they put out another press release with the approved average rate changes, which ranged from a 1.8 percent increase for CareFirst PPO to a 22.8 percent increase for CareFirst HMO.
+In late September, they put out another press release with the approved average rate changes, which ranged from a 1.8% increase for CareFirst PPO to a 22.8% increase for CareFirst HMO.

-Rate increases for 2018 were approved in October 2017 by DC regulators, with an increase of nearly 20 percent for CareFirst’s individual market plans (HMO and PPO) and 13 percent for Kaiser.
+Rate increases for 2018 were approved in October 2017 by DC regulators, with an increase of nearly 20% for CareFirst’s individual market plans (HMO and PPO) and 13% for Kaiser.

-As initially filed, the proposed weighted average rate increase was 26.1 percent.
-But due to a smaller-than-proposed increase for CareFirst’s HMO, regulators reported that the average approved rate increase would be 15.64 percent for the individual market, before accounting for premium subsidies.
+As initially filed, the proposed weighted average rate increase was 26.1%.
+But due to a smaller-than-proposed increase for CareFirst’s HMO, regulators reported that the average approved rate increase would be 15.64% for the individual market, before accounting for premium subsidies.

 In the small-group market, some insurers’ rate proposals were approved as filed, while others were adjusted during the rate review process.
-The approved average rate increases ranged from 5.6 percent for UnitedHealthcare to 15.5 percent for CareFirst/GHMSI.
-As initially filed, the small-group market was facing an average rate increase of 11.4 percent, but the final approved rates represent an average increase of 7.26 percent.
+As initially filed, the small-group market was facing an average rate increase of 11.4%, but the final approved rates represent an average increase of 7.26%.

 2019: Average rate increase of 13% in the individual market (down from the 15.5% that insurers proposed)

-Proposed 2019 rate changes for DC health plans were published in early June 2018.
-In September, the DC Department of Insurance, Securities, and Banking published the final approved average rate changes for 2019, which ranged from a 9.9 percent increase for CareFirst PPO to a 20 percent increase for Kaiser.
-As proposed, the 2019 rates would have amounted to a weighted average increase of 15.5 percent.
-But the final approved rate hike amounted to a weighted average increase of 13 percent instead.
+In September 2018, the DC Department of Insurance, Securities, and Banking published the final approved average rate changes for 2019, which ranged from a 9.9% increase for CareFirst PPO to a 20% increase for Kaiser.
+As proposed, the 2019 rates would have amounted to a weighted average increase of 15.5%.
+But the final approved rate hike amounted to a weighted average increase of 13% instead.